schell/zyghost-com/articles/Haskell-font-rendering-with-freetype2-and-opengl.md

 Texture loaded.
 ```

 The only difference I could see in the output info was that the width, rows and pitch were different, which makes sense because the bitmaps are different sizes.
-What I eventually figured out is that the latter\'s pitch is a multiple of four while the former\'s is not.
-Apparently (and forgive me if I\'m wrong) but OpenGL likes texture widths that are divisible by four.
+What I eventually figured out is that the latter's pitch is a multiple of four while the former's is not.
+Apparently (and forgive me if I'm wrong) but OpenGL likes texture widths that are divisible by four.
 So what I did was to change the buffering portion of `loadCharacter` to pad the texture every `width` pixels with some number of blank pixels to make the `width` a multiple of four.

 First we need a pure padding function.